Call us now:

 Rising threats from investment scams in Thailand

 The Securities and Exchange Act B.E.
-2535 and Emergency Decree on Digital Assets B.E.
+2535 and the Emergency Decree on Digital Assets B.E.
 2561 provide protections against illegal investment activities.
-Authorities like the Securities and Exchange Commission and Royal Thai Police Economic Crime Suppression Division actively monitor and investigate fraud.
-Still, deceivers develop new strategies to cheat investors despite these measures.
+Authorities like the Securities and Exchange Commission and the Royal Thai Police Economic Crime Suppression Division actively monitor and investigate fraud.
+Still, scammers develop new strategies to cheat investors despite these measures.
 This article explores prevalent investment scams in Thailand, how they operate, and practical legal guidance to avoid them.

 Table of Contents